Surprise Chocolate Kiss Cookies

-Take a bite of these Secret Kiss Cookies and what a surprise to find a Hershey Chocolate Kiss hiding inside!
+Take a bite of these Surprise Chocolate Kiss Cookies and what fun to find a Hershey Chocolate Kiss hiding inside!
 You can coat the outside of the cookie with a mixture of powdered sugar and cocoa, powdered sugar or leave it plain.
 Whatever you do to the outside of the cookie, the inside remains full of that Hershey Chocolate Kiss goodness!

 In a large mixing bowl beat the butter, sugar and vanilla until light and fluffy.

 Add the flour and mix until it forms a dough ball.

 If it is too dry, add 1/2 tsp of water at a time until it will form a ball.

 Wrap in plastic wrap and refrigerate for 1-2 hours.

 Take a tablespoon of the cold dough, flatten it and place a chocolate kiss in the middle.

 Form the dough around the chocolate kiss making sure you can’t see any of the

 Place all of the dough balls onto an